 Durhan A., Durhan G., EROĞLU A.

-• Keywords: Locally advanced stage, breast cancer, simple mastectomy, neutrophil-to-lymphocyte ratio, platelet-to-lymphocyte ratio, SURVIVAL
+• Anahtar Kelimeler: Locally advanced stage, breast cancer, simple mastectomy, neutrophil-to-lymphocyte ratio, platelet-to-lymphocyte ratio, SURVIVAL

 The neutrophil-to-lymphocyte ratio is clinically accepted as a marker of systemic inflammatory response.
 In breast cancer patients, neutrophil-to-lymphocyte ratio can be used as an important prognostic indicator of survival.
 In routine laboratory tests, the platelet-to-lymphocyte ratio can also be examined in addition to neutrophil-to-lymphocyte ratio.
 Although the effects on breast cancer survival of platelet-to-lymphocyte ratio, which is accepted as the twin of neutrophil-to-lymphocyte ratio, are not as widely accepted as those of neutrophil-to-lymphocyte ratio, platelet activation is known to be a feature of cancer.
 Here, we present the neutrophil-to-lymphocyte ratio and platelet-to-lymphocyte ratio of a patient with locally advanced cancer of the left breast who underwent a simple mastectomy that reduced the tumor load.
 Following surgical therapy, a remarkable regression was observed in the local recurrence area of the right mastectomy site; at the same time, the patient's neutrophil-to-lymphocyte ratio and PLR values significantly decreased.